 A Message from the President

-Though we have made noteworthy progress as an institution, it is important that we remind ourselves of the critical nature of this endeavor and rededicate ourselves to our purpose.
-As president of Kingsborough Community College, I want to take this opportunity to reaffirm our institution’s commitment and my personal dedication to our goals of inclusion, equal opportunity, affirmative action, and pluralism and diversity in our student admissions, access to programs, educational policies, and employment and personnel practices.
+Nevertheless, there is still more to do, and the development and implementation of a new Faculty Diversity Plan, encouraged by a CUNY-wide initiative, will be a major part of that effort.
+As President of Kingsborough Community College, I want to take this opportunity to reaffirm our institution’s commitment and my personal dedication to our goals of inclusion, equal opportunity, affirmative action, and pluralism and diversity in our student admissions, access to programs, educational policies, and employment and personnel practices.

 We reiterate our unswerving dedication to comply with all requirements and provisions of federal, state, and city laws and regulations regarding nondiscrimination and affirmative action in our educational programs employment practices, including, among others: